grayhatacademy/ghidra_scripts/README.md

 ![Code After](./img/after_code.png)

 ## Fixup Data (No structure detection (yet?))
-Define undefined strings and data in the .rodata and .data sections.
+Define uninitialized strings and pointers in the code.
+All other uninitialized data is converted to a DWORD.

 ### Before